Rivukis/Spry/README.md

 ```

 > Could also use inheritance with the subclass overriding all functions and replacing implementation with `self.recordCall()` functions.
 However, this is unadvised as it could lead to forgotten functions when adding functionality to the base class in the future.

+## Motivation

+When writing tests for a class, it is advised to only test that class's behavior and not the other objects it uses.
+With swift this can be difficult.
+How do you check if you are calling the correct methods at the appropriate times passing in the appropriate objects?
+Spry allows you to easily make a stubbed object that records every called function and the passed-in arguments.
+This way you can write tests from the point of view of the class you are testing and nothing more.

+## Installation

+Currently the only way to use this matcher is to copy and paste these files into your project.
+A better way is coming soon.

+## Contributors

+If you have an idea that can make this call matcher better, please don't hesitate to submit a pull request.

 ## License